satra124/emco-base-test/docs/design/Logical_Clouds.md

   - Level: For Standard/Privileged Logical Clouds, set to 1.
 For Admin Logical Clouds, set to 0.
   - (*for Standard/Privileged only*) Namespace name - the namespace to use in all of the Clusters of the Logical Cloud.
   - (*for Standard/Privileged only*) User name - the name of the user that will be authenticating to the Kubernetes* APIs to access the namespaces created.
 * (*for Standard/Privileged only*) User permissions - permissions that the user specified will have in the namespace specified, in all of the clusters.
+Please note that **at least 1 User Permission must be created** for this level of Logical Cloud, **with the namespace set to the namespace of the respective Logical Cloud** itself, otherwise the instantiation will fail.
 * (*for Standard/Privileged only*) Create resource quotas and assign them to the Logical Cloud created: this specifies what quotas/limits the user will face in the Logical Cloud, for each of the Clusters.
 * Assign the Clusters previously created with the project-less Cluster Registration API to the newly-created Logical Cloud.
 * Instantiate the Logical Cloud.
 All of the clusters assigned to the Logical Cloud are automatically set up to join the Logical Cloud.
 Once this operation is complete, the Distributed Application Scheduler's lifecycle operations can be followed to deploy applications on top of the Logical Cloud.